alf-p-steinbach/Expressive-Cpp/README.md

 exception message.
 A macro is needed to pick up the function signature.
 It uses some additional machinery to pare it down to just the qualified function name.

+Expressive C++ uses the `$` sign as effectively a so far clean and unused namespace for its macro keywords.
+The `$` is supported by the main C++ compilers, including g++, Visual C++ and clang, and provides easy recognition, improved readability &ndash;  no uppercase shouting or prefix verbosity &ndash; and greatly reduced chance of name collision.
+This makes Expressive C++ more of a dialect or extension of C++ that currently happens to be implemented as a header only library, than primarily a library.

-There are also purely syntactic sugar keywords allowing e.g. the range based loop example above to be written as `for( $each it $in enumerated( c ) )`.
+Since macros are needed anyway, e.g. for the `$fail` functionality, there are also purely syntactic sugar keywords allowing e.g. the range based loop example above to be written as `for( $each it $in enumerated( c ) )`.
 Such self-descriptive keywords help non-experts intuit the meaning of the code, they generally shorten things, and they help with visual and automated searching for specific constructs such as variable declarations (the raw C++ keyword `auto` has